okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 - all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object)
 - some of the org attributes in these macros

 Email templates use common and unique Velocity VTL variables.
-Variables that are to be interpolated in the content of the template are preceded by a dollar sign.
-Dot notation is used to reference sub-objects.
+When you interpolate variables in the template content, precede them with a dollar sign.
+Use dot notation to reference sub-objects.

 For example, reference the first name of a user by using `${user.profile.firstName}`.